App Privacy Notice

 2.3 Workspace configuration

-Websites you add (URL, name, slug), data sources, crawl settings, URL segments, custom agents, agent templates, knowledge bases, workflow definitions, and per-organisation AI settings.
-Where you choose to supply your own AI provider keys, those keys are stored encrypted at rest.
+Websites you add (URL, name, slug), data sources, crawl settings, URL segments, custom agents, agent templates, knowledge bases, workflow definitions, and per-organisation AI settings (for example, the model selected for chat or for a particular agent).
+Bonzer manages the credentials used to call AI providers; you do not supply your own AI provider keys.

 2.4 Customer Content